-\begin{proposition}[Improvement Property of PI] With $\tau > 0$, PI defined as (\ref{eq:PI definition}) has the improvement property. \end{proposition}
+\begin{proposition}[Improvement Property of PI] With $\tau > 0$, PI defined as (\ref{PI def}) has the improvement property. \end{proposition}

-\begin{proposition}[Improvement Property of EI] With $\tau \geq 0$, EI defined as (\ref{eq:EI definition}) has the improvement property. \end{proposition}
+\begin{proposition}[Improvement Property of EI] With $\tau \geq 0$, EI defined as (\ref{EI def}) has the improvement property. \end{proposition}

-Another popular acquistion function is upper confidence bound (UCB), defined as $\text{UCB}(x;\D_n) = \hat{f}(x;\D_n) + \beta_n \hat{\sigma}(x;\D_n)$ where $\beta_n$ is a step-dependent positive hyper-parameter to trade-off exploitation and exploration.
-The improvement property of UCB can be shown by rewriting the UCB expression as
+Another important acquisition approach is the upper confidence bound (UCB) widely used in online learning, defined as $\text{UCB}(x;\D_n) = \hat{f}(x;\D_n) + \beta_n \hat{\sigma}(x;\D_n)$ where $\beta_n$ is a step-dependent positive hyperparameter to trade-off exploitation and exploration.
+To connect to our AF notion, consider